austinseraphin/motion-accessibility/README.md

 You may pass the `:scroll` keyword to scroll a UIScrollView or descendants, such as a UITableView.
 This still has some minor issues .

+You may pass any view as an argument to browse it.
+Use the `:refresh` or `:top` keywords to switch back to the running application.

 #### `view` or `v`

 The `view` or `v` command simply returns the current view.
 If you have just browsed a view, it will return that.
 Otherwise, you may specify the view you wish to browse.
 Note that for all the commands, you may either use its number or accessibility label.